Welcome! We are glad that you are here! I invite you to follow me on Pinterest, G+, Facebook and Subscribe to BJ's Homeschool.

 One day we were blessed to see a hummingbird on one of our bushes....

 In the winter we saw robins....

 |Chickadee (left) and Junco|

-In Elementary - we were always on the hunt for birds.
+We were always on the hunt for birds.
 We watched for them, looked them up together, and discussed what they liked to eat.
 At the library, we found books on bird nests and baby birds.

 In first grade, or so, I began to teach my daughter how to identify the birds herself.
 Our favorite resource for that was......the Peterson Field Guide for Young Naturalists...

 Photo Credit - Peterson Field Guide for Backyard Birds